Equality, diversity and inclusion

-Since September 2018, the Ca’ Foscari University of Venice has set up a permanent working group on accessibility, equity and inclusion, chaired by the Rector’s Delegate to Initiatives to aid assistance, integration and wellbeing of persons with disabilities, prof. Giulia Bencini.
-The group brings together the staff of the main administrative offices that are involved in inclusion and accessibility issues, with the collaboration of all the university members - professors, staff and students.
+In September 2018, the Ca’ Foscari University of Venice has set up a working group on accessibility, equity and inclusion, chaired by the Rector’s Delegate to Initiatives to aid assistance, integration and wellbeing of persons with disabilities, prof. Giulia Bencini.
+The group brought together the staff of the main administrative offices that were involved in inclusion and accessibility issues, with the collaboration of all the university members - professors, staff and students.

 The University issued a declaration on Ca' Foscari’s commitment to promote actions and behaviours aimed at accessibility, equity and inclusion.
 Below the official declaration.

 Ca 'Foscari University of Venice is aware of its role in society as an academic institution and is committed to contributing to the achievement of the goals of the UN 2030 Agenda for Sustainable Development.
 This is in line with the Manifesto "From - Universities for Sustainability - to - Sustainability in Universities” signed by the members of the Conference of Italian University Rectors (CRUI) on 30 May 2019.

 Ca Foscari follows and promotes universal ethical principles established by the university Code of Ethics and Code of Conduct.